Q: Who is RL Property Management Group, Inc.?

 A: Yes, we handle CAM.

 A: During normal business hours, we take call from tenants directly at our office.
 All calls are screened to ensure they are both serious and landlord responsibility.
-Maintenance crews are dispatched shortly after receiving calls, if appropriate.
+Once both are confirmed, we send out one of our in-house Maintenance crews right away.

 A: All emergencies are handled immediately.